sourceryinstitute/smart-pointers/test/README.md

 ```
 ,test_result_t("finalizes a specification expression function result", specification_expression()) &
 ```
 which removes the one failing test.
-Compiling and excuting the same file then
+Compiling and executing the same file then

 ```
 xlf2003_r compile_me_only.f90